wcordeiro/Data-Representation-and-Querying/final-project/README.md

 ```

 ##### Multiple Filters
-To search for beachs in a more complet way, one can use more then one filter, is just as easy as using one filter.
+To search for beaches in a more complete way, one can use more than one filter, is just as easy as using one filter.

 `http://galwaycitybeaches.com/beaches/?[filter]=[parameter]&[filter]=[parameter]`